Did you just find out that you’re going to be induced?

 Our goal is “healthy mom & healthy baby.”

-Inductions are recommended when we determine that your baby remaining in the uterus is no longer beneficial for you or your baby.
+Inductions are recommended when we determine that it is no longer beneficial for you or your baby to remain inside the uterus.

-We want to do everything in our power to ensure to health and wellbeing of both you and your baby.
+We want to do everything in our power to ensure the health and wellbeing of both you and your baby.

 Are there natural ways to induce labor?